hashicorp/nomad/website/source/docs/job-specification/update.html.md

   last stable job on deployment failure.
 A job is marked as stable if all the allocations as part of its deployment were marked healthy.

+- `canary` `(int: 0)` - Specifies that changes to the job that would result in destructive updates should create the specified number of canaries without stopping any previous allocations.
+Once the operator determines the canaries are healthy, they can be promoted which unblocks a rolling update of the remaining allocations at a rate of `max_parallel`.

 - `stagger` `(string: "30s")` - Specifies the delay between migrating allocations off nodes marked for draining.
 This is specified using a label suffix like "30s" or "1h".